 Origin and History

-The sloop of war was originally named HMS Martin.
-She was captured by the French Navy in 1756.
+The sloop of war was designed by Sir Thomas Slade, built at Rotherhithe and launched on March 20, 1756 as the HMS Merlin.
+She was captured by the French Navy in 1757.
 She was re-captured by the Royal Navy in September 1757 and renamed Zephyr.

 During the Seven Years' War, the sloop of war was under the command of:

-The sloop of war was captured by the enemy on August 23 1778.
+The sloop of war was captured by the enemy on August 23 1778 and burnt in 1780.

 Service during the War